NCIEVS/evsrestapi-client-SDK/doc/code-gen/BUILDME.md

 If you need to regenerate a single client for a given language:

 1. Open your terminal and cd to the project directory. e.g. `evsrestapi-client-sdk`
-2. Execute `./gradlew <nameOfTask>` in your terminal
+2. Execute `gradle <nameOfTask>` in your terminal
+3. The code will generate in a `build` folder.
+Navigate to the project in the `build` folder.
-3. Follow the README in the directory generated to build and compile the client.
+4. From the `build` folder, copy the generated code files and any other files required to build the project to the corresponding examples folder.
+   1. e.g. For Java, the `src` folder and `gradle` files will need to be copied to the `java-examples` directory.

 ## How to Build All Clients

 If you need to rebuild all the clients for all languages, typically after a big update to the `.yaml` file:

 1. Open your terminal and cd to the project directory. e.g. `evsrestapi-client-sdk`
-2. Execute `./gradlew buildDependentTasks`
+2. Execute `gradle buildDependentTasks`

-### Notes

-The projects will have a demo directory that can be run to test the client's functionality.
-If major changes have been made to the `.yaml` file, be sure to run the demo project associated with the client of your choice and update as needed.
-Any additional api calls that have been added to the `.yaml` documentation should be included in the demo project, following the existing format.
+3. All generated projects will be in a `build` folder.
+Navigate to the `build` folder to see the generated code
+4. From the `build` folder, copy the generated code files and additional files needs to build/compile the project to the corresponding examples folder.
+    1. e.g. For Java, the `src` folder and `gradle` files will need to be copied to the `java-examples` directory.

 ## Current Contributors